chrinide/ET-NWChem/README.md

 echo "Done"
 ```

-Example script can be obtained: [recompile-nwchem.sh](recompile-nwchem.sh).
+Example bash script can be obtained: [recompile-nwchem.sh](recompile-nwchem.sh).

 Step 4.
 A new NWChem executable *nwchem* will replace the old one.

 # Acknowledgements
 I thank Prof. Chao-Ping Hsu, Academia Sinica, Taipei, Taiwan for suggestion on GMH method.
 I also thank Edoardo Apra, NWChem developer at PNNL, USA for useful comments on NWChem code modification.